Yuen647/SYNPRUNE/README.md

 The **Python Function Benchmark** serves as a real-world evaluation dataset for membership inference attacks on code LLMs, specifically targeting models pretrained on datasets like the Pile (e.g., Pythia, GPT-Neo, StableLM).

-The dataset contains non-training (non-member) and training (member) data:
+The dataset contains training (member) data and non-training (non-member):

-- **Non-member data** includes 1000 Python functions extracted from 214 GitHub repositories created after January 1, 2024 (post-release cutoff for evaluated LLMs), verified for originality using heuristics like function name searches, variable name checks, and logic similarity detection via GitHub API.
-- **Member data** includes 1000 Python functions randomly sampled from the Pile dataset (released in 2021), which is widely used in LLM pretraining.
+- **Member data** includes 1,000 Python functions randomly sampled from the Pile dataset (released in 2021), which is widely used in LLM pretraining.
+The Pile is a large-scale open-source dataset composed of multiple smaller datasets, including 7.6% of a repository dataset sourced from GitHub.
+We sampled the functions by selecting 10 functions from every 100 consecutive entries in the Pile dataset.

+- **Non-member data** includes 1,000 Python functions extracted from 100 GitHub repositories created after January 1, 2024 (all four evaluated LLMs had been released prior to this date).
+To ensure repository quality, we sorted repositories by star count in descending order and extracted 10 Python functions from each repository in order.
+To verify that these functions were genuinely original and not cloned from pre-existing sources, we implemented a rigorous verification process: we parsed each candidate function's code using Python's ast module to extract its name, variable names, and function calls, then used these elements to build search queries for the GitHub API.
+The verification employed three heuristics: (1) searching for the exact function name to identify direct duplicates; (2) searching by internal variable names to detect refactored code reuse; and (3) searching for the complete string of function calls to find logic similarities.
+Two authors conducted peer reviews on the search results to ensure all 1,000 functions were original and created after January 2024.

+The benchmark includes 214 non-member function files (some repositories contributed multiple files) with an average of 25.34 lines of code (LOC).
+For member functions, file counts are unavailable as this information was not provided in the Pile dataset.

 The benchmark supports evaluation under varied member-to-non-member **ratios** (e.g., 1:1, 1:5, 5:1) and includes statistics on syntax conventions (e.g., **38.4%** of tokens are syntax-related across categories like data models and expressions).